-Analysis for The Conversation by Philip Branch, Swinburne Univeristy of Technology
+By Philip Branch, Swinburne University of Technology

 The metadata retention debate is heating up with Prime Minister Tony Abbott telling us the cost of not going ahead with compulsory retention of metadata will be incalculable and will represent a form of unilateral disarmament in the face of criminals.